jsdotlua/react-lua/modules/react-noop-renderer/README.md

 A version of the NoopRenderer that's created with `useMutation = false`.
 If this is needed at some point, it'll be trivial to port.

 ### Intentional Deviations
 Currently, we're not supporting JSX or an equivalent markup syntax.
-Select parts of `createReactNoop.lua` are only partially translated and are commented out.
+Select parts of `createReactNoop.luau` are only partially translated and are commented out.